Vickmaur/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that changes the working directory to the user’s home directory.
+A script to Display current directory contents, including hidden files (starting with .).
+Use the long format.